EENI Global Business School

 2. Christian Civilization - North America:

-1. United States (FTA): United States-Colombia, United States-Peru FTA
+1. United States (FTA): United States-Colombia, United States-Peru Agreement

-3. Christian Civilization - European: Association Agreement with the EU (EU-Colombia, Peru), Colombia-EFTA FTA and Peru-EFTA FTA
+3. Christian Civilization - European: Association Agreement with the EU (EU-Colombia, Peru), Colombia-EFTA FTA and Peru-EFTA Agreement

 4. Hindu Civilization: India